 While we’re talking about knitting and their namesakes, the community of Raglan, and in turn Raglan Road, was named in honour of Lord Raglan, a British commander in the Crimean War.
 These sleeves continue into the collar of a sweater as opposed to having armhole seams.
 Having made quite a few cardigans with raglan sleeves, I can say I’m a fan of the technique.

-Speaking of cardigans (see what I did there), there is a Cardigan Court can be found northeast of Beatrice and Ritson, just off Trowbridge Road.
+Speaking of cardigans (see what I did there), there Cardigan Court can be found northeast of Beatrice and Ritson, just off Trowbridge Road.
 Cardigans were named for another officer of the Crimean War.
 James Brudenell, 7th Earl of Cardigan, was a British Army major general who led the Charge of the Light Brigade at the Battle of Balaclava during the Crimean War.

 Of course, there is Oshawa’s Mill Street.
 This street is deserving of a post of its own, and I’m sure one will come in due time.
 Mill Street is located at a run in the Oshawa Creek, and many industries had harnessed the creek’s power for their mills, including Gorham’s woolen mill.